Yes, it is.

 The novel gooseneck is both strong and flexible, with traits many engineers thought would be impossible to achieve.
 The Gooru Mirror will stay in place during walks, jogs, and struts anywhere your stroller can go.
 For runners, Gooru Mirror also exposes your child to your efforts as your run, which research indicates may support the development of ‘grit’ in later years.

 Gooru Mirror is convex, which naturally disperses and dissipates light and heat from the sun.
 In addition, Gooru Mirror is treated with anti-glare technology to further dull glare without disturbing image clarity.
 Keep in mind, if you see the sun in the mirror, so can your baby.
 We suggest gently adjusting the mirror down if the sun is directly in the mirror so that the child sees only him/herself instead of you – they love that too!

 No!
 Unlike a traditional mirror, the convex Gooru Mirror has been designed to separate, dull, and disperse reflected sunlight.

 Our clamp securely attaches to any high-end stroller frame on the market and offers a quick fastening and release mechanism that is simple yet child-proof.
 Our clamp claws feature rubber with rugged construction, specifically designed to prevent movement once in place.
 Your baby will not be able to pull it off, and in the experience of the earliest users, your baby won’t want to.

-Everything is backward in a mirror!
+Everything looks backward in a mirror!
 Fortunately, this is not a problem as the child can still see the entire hand signal and corresponding facial expressions.
 Many baby signs are easy for babies and toddlers to learn in a stroller as you walk!